Who is Scott Kawasaki?

 Born in 1975 , Scott, along side his sister Sonja, was raised in Fairbanks for nearly his entire life.
 After graduating from Lathrop High School, Scott attended UAF where he achieved a degree in Biomedical Sciences.

-In 1999 at age 24 Scott Kawasaki became the youngest member ever to sit on the Fairbanks City Council and has been serving in the Alaska State House of Representatives for the past 12 years.
+In 1999 at age 24 Scott Kawasaki became the youngest member ever to sit on the Fairbanks City Council and has served in the Alaska State House of Representatives for 8 years and in the State Senate for the past 4 years.
 An avid fisherman, when he's not visiting with neighbors or busy at his office, Scott takes every chance he can get to go out and enjoy Alaska's great wilderness.

 He's just an everyday, hardworking guy who cares about his community and the people within it.